-The surveillance system used the network of sentinel physicians (general practitioners and pediatricians) who reported the number of new cases of ILI in their reference populations weekly, and collected respiratory samples for virological evaluations.
-In addition, sentinel physicians electronically entered the data of new cases of ILI and ARI by week, and regularly sent samples for virological confirmation to the WHO National Influenza Center, the Center of Virology of the Institute of Public Health of Vojvodina in Novi Sad.
-Each week, global population was adjusted with ILI and ARI rate for Vojvodina, which allows to follow the indicators of influenza activity [7].
-The influenza surveillance data were collected for the whole season (from calendar week 40 of each year to calendar week 20 of the following year) [12].
+The surveillance system used the network of sentinel physicians (general practitioners and pediatricians) who have reported the number of new cases of ILI in their reference populations weekly, and collected respiratory samples for virological evaluations.
+In addition, sentinel physicians have electronically entered the data of new cases of ILI and ARI by week, and have regularly sent samples for virological confirmation to the WHO National Influenza Center, the Center of Virology of the Institute of Public Health of Vojvodina in Novi Sad.
+Each week, a global population adjusted with ILI and ARI rate for Vojvodina which allows to following the indicators of influenza activity [7].
+Data of the surveillance of influenza were collected for the whole season (from calendar week 40 of each year to calendar week 20 of the next year), [12].